ramyardaneshgar/TacticalDetection/README.md

 ---

+#### **Description**
-This repository showcases a methodical approach to tactical threat detection, utilizing **Sigma rules**, **tripwires**, and **purple teaming** to strengthen detection mechanisms for **Indicators of Compromise (IOCs)** and **Indicators of Attack (IOAs)**.
-The focus is on implementing vendor-agnostic, actionable rules and leveraging adversary simulations to refine an organization’s security posture.
+This LAB demonstrateD a methodical approach to tactical threat detection, utilizing **Sigma rules**, **tripwires**, and **purple teaming** to strengthen detection mechanisms for **Indicators of Compromise (IOCs)** and **Indicators of Attack (IOAs)**.
+Each step focuses on operationalizing threat intelligence, implementing proactive detection mechanisms, and refining SOC capabilities through adversary simulation and iterative improvement.

 ---

 ### **Walkthrough**

 #### **Unique Threat Intel**
 The first step involved translating raw threat intelligence into actionable detection rules.
-This task focused on IOCs such as `bad3xe69connection.io` and related domains `kind4bad.com` and `nic3connection.io`.
-These domains were identified as malicious indicators based on prior incident data.
-The objective was to operationalize this intelligence by detecting unauthorized executable downloads originating from these domains.
+I encountered IOCs such as `bad3xe69connection.io` and related domains `kind4bad.com` and `nic3connection.io`.
+These were transformed into a **Sigma rule** to detect unauthorized executable downloads from the malicious domains:

-To achieve this, I authored a Sigma rule:
 ```yaml
 title: Executable Download from Suspicious Domains
 logsource: